rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 - TUNE I x   - Set LC/CL and Tune Flag (bit 1), 0-3.
 - SAVE LCI?  - Save LCI relay settings in EEPROM (only if band is known).
 - <-DONE     - Go back to main menu.

-If STANDBY is enabled, the tuner will enter STANDBY state after being connected to the transceiver and then disconnected.
-It will then try to reconnect for the standby HOURS set, then POWER OFF at timeout.
-Any button action will power the Tuner up again trying to reconnect for a period - another short button push will clear stanby.
-In standby OFF mode the Tuner will still try to reconnect, but will do normal POWER OFF according to the CELL setting timeout and require >3 seconds button push to wake.

 Note that the menu is blocking tuner operation and the tuner may be out of sync with the Bluetooth interface on exit - try a power cycle if there is any issue.
 The menu will time out after 10 minutes of inactivity.